Tetekh/tetekh.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

 Hi!
 Happy to know you want to contact me.
 Here is my contact info.
-You can use the hyperlinks above to be directed to: E-mail, Instagram, LinkedIn, Whatsappc and you can download my resume.
+You can use the hyperlinks above to be directed to: E-mail, Instagram, LinkedIn, Whatsapp and you can download my resume.
 E-mail: kevinh.stats@gmail.com
 Cel: 8500-3285